Your Complete Guide to Biodiversity Net Gain: Metrics, Plans and Costs

 Is Biodiversity Net Gain Law?

-After becoming a part of law, the Environment Bill achieved royal assent and became the Environment Act.
-Within the Act, the concept of biodiversity net gain and operating within the biodiversity metric on development projects has instantly turned into a consideration that the relevant local planning authority, developers, architects, land owners and anyone carrying out a project must adhere to.
+Within the Environment Act, the concept of biodiversity net gain and operating within the biodiversity metric on new developments has instantly turned into a consideration that the relevant local planning authority, developers, architects, land owners and anyone carrying out a project must adhere to.

-Although the Environment Act 2021 is a part of UK law, its policies – with mandatory biodiversity net gain included – aren’t expected to be fully integrated until the year 2023 as it goes through a two-year transition period.
-Many local planning authorities, however, are already enforcing the new National Planning Policy Framework (NPPF) in line with detailed guidance from DEFRA and Natural England, and are applying a 10% biodiversity net gain requirement on each new development proposal in preparation for it becoming the norm.
-An example of this is Cornwall Council, who stated back in March 2020 that they would be requiring a minimum biodiversity net gain of 10% on all major applications.
+Although the Environment Act 2021 is lawful, its policies – with mandatory biodiversity net gain included – aren’t expected to be fully integrated until the year 2023 as it goes through a two-year transition period.
+Many local authorities, however, are already enforcing the new National Planning Policy Framework (NPPF) in line with detailed guidance from DEFRA and Natural England, and are applying a 10% biodiversity net gain requirement on each new development proposal in preparation for it becoming the norm.
+An example of this is Cornwall Council, which stated back in March 2020 that they would be requiring a minimum biodiversity net gain of 10% on all major applications.

-With a growing number of local planning authorities stipulating biodiversity net gain as a general condition of granting planning consent, it would be advisable that anyone planning a development project considers the requirement early as part of pre-development preparations and bears it in mind across the planning process all the way through to the post-development stage.
-Even if the local planning authority isn’t enforcing the rule, integrating the conditions of the biodiversity net gain policy requirement will avoid impacts to their initial planning permission application that could risk it being refused and prevent potentially costly delays to their pre-development or post-development schedule.
+With a growing number of local planning authorities stipulating biodiversity net gain as a general condition of seeing planning permission granted, it would be advisable that anyone planning a development project considers the requirement early as part of pre-development preparations and bears it in mind across the planning process all the way through to the post-development stage.
+Even if the local planning authority isn’t enforcing the rule, integrating the conditions of the biodiversity net gain policy requirement will avoid impacts on their initial planning approval application that could risk it being refused and prevent potentially costly delays to their development schedule.